$38m promise remains elusive as RNZ funding edges upwards

 He said the additional money would be used to expand RNZ's coverage of smaller, under-represented groups — particularly Māori and Pasifika.

-AUT's Dr Peter Thompson, who chairs the Better Public Media Trust, was not as optimistic about the latest Budget allocation.
+Victoria University's Dr Peter Thompson, who chairs the Better Public Media Trust, was not as optimistic about the latest Budget allocation.

 "It's disappointing," he said.